The-Foreigners/The-Foreigners.github.io/objectives.md

 - PRACTICE AVOIDING COUNTERSPELL.
   - Stay beyond 60ft range.
-  - Use cover to prevent casting being seen.
+  - Use cover to prevent being seen.
   - Keep track of reactions.

+- GAIN INSIGHT DURING AMBIGIOUS CONFRONTATIONS.

 - USE REACTION TO IDENTIFY A SPELL AS IT IS CAST.
+  - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
+    - What if it is an innate ability from a creature you've seen before?
   - Use to cast dispel at appropriate level.
   - Do especially for non-obvious effects.
     - Review XGtE on perceiving a caster at work (e.g. Charm/Suggestion).
-  - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
-     - What if it is an innate ability from a creature you've seen before?

-- BREAK POTENTIAL CONCENTRATION BY HOLDING DAMAGE UNTIL CASTER'S TURN.
+- BREAK OPPOSING CASTER'S CONCENTRATION BY HOLDING DAMAGE UNTIL THEIR TURN.
   - Holding a spell requires concentration.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.